positivedefinite/blockchain_resources/README.md

 * [Decentralized Nash Equillibrium](https://arxiv.org/pdf/1410.4421.pdf) - Mean field (MF) games.
 * [Researcher in game theory](http://ieeexplore.ieee.org/search/searchresult.jsp?ranges=2013_2018_Year&searchWithin=%22Authors%22:.QT.Chih-Yu%20Wang.QT) - Many GT problems relating to blockchain, but not only.
 ## Algorithm Design
-* [Bulletproofs](https://eprint.iacr.org/2017/1066.pdf) - Reduction of proof storage complexity from linear to logarithmic.
-Monero wants to implement it in March 2018.
+* [Bulletproofs](https://eprint.iacr.org/2017/1066.pdf) - Reduction of proof storage complexity from llinear to logarithmic.
-## Security
+## Projects for Sciences
-* [Zk-proofs](https://www.linkedin.com/pulse/how-trustless-society-improve-our-privacy-mark-van-rijmenam/?trackingId=6stmHj6mgJfmd%2FXX5faKRA%3D%3D) - A non-technical explanation of importance of zero-knowledge proofs.
+* [OpenMined](https://openmined.org/) - A marketplace for AI models.
+This is the future of Artificial Intelligence!
+* [BigChainDB](https://www.bigchaindb.com/) - A scalable, decentralized database with Byzantine Fault Tolerance, tailored to the needs of life sciences.
+* [Ocean Protocol](https://oceanprotocol.com/) - A protocol powering BigChainDB, enabling a decentralized data marketplace to power AI of the future.
+* [Cardano](https://www.cardanohub.org/en/home/) - An emerging alternative to Ethereum for developing DApps.assets.
+Cryptokitties is the most successful smart contract in history of blockchain.
-## Projects
+## Projects (other)
 * [OpenBazaar](https://www.openbazaar.org/) - Market place for everything, a decentralized eBay.
 * [Stellar](https://www.stellar.org/) - Blockchain infrastructure for financial systems.
 * [Cryptokitties Smart Contract](https://etherscan.io/address/0x06012c8cf97bead5deae237070f9587f8e7a266d#code) - The silly but effective face of the ERC721 token for trading non-tangible